Exemption, notification, registering and licensing of radioactive substances and radiation generators in the UK.

 The Office for Nuclear Regulation is responsible for regulation of nuclear safety and security across the UK.
 Their mission is to provide efficient and effective regulation of the nuclear industry, holding it to account on behalf of the public.

-If you intend to start work with ionising radiation for the first time you need to let HSE know at least 28 days before you start work.
+Before you work with ionising radiation for the first time you will need to either

 Regulation in England